-Essentially, trying to swallow a pill when you already feel sick runs the risk of regurgitation.
+Essentially, research suggests that trying to swallow a pill when you already feel sick runs the risk of regurgitation.

 Now to point three.
 A study from the American Cancer Society shows that the THC pill takes hours to absorb fully, thus taking too long to provide immediate and, sometimes, desperate relief.
 When cannabis is smoked or vaporized, THC enters the bloodstream faster, reacts with your body’s cell receptors quickly and triggers the brain to settle and calm your stomach, in minutes.